SmogDr/edar_coursebook/docs/02-rprog1.md

 Once you press "Return", R will respond in one of three ways:

-1. R does whatever you asked it to do with the expression and prints the output (if any) of doing that, as well as a new prompt so you can ask it something new.
+1. R does whatever you asked it to do with the expression and prints the output, if any, of doing that, as well as a new prompt so you can ask it something new.
 2. R doesn't think you've finished asking for something, and instead of giving you a new prompt (">") it gives you a "+".
 This means that R is still listening, waiting for you to finish asking it something.
 3. R tries to do what you asked it to, but it can't.
 It gives you an **error message**, as well as a new prompt so you can try again or ask it something new.

 ### R expressions, function calls, and objects

 To "talk" with R, you need to know how to give it a complete **expression**.
-Most expressions you'll want to give R will be some combination of two elements:
+Most expressions you'll want to give R will be some combination of two
+elements:

 1. **Function calls**
 2. **Object assignments**